Bowl of cucamelons with vines.

 The seeds are the only thing that differentiates Cucamelons from the other plants.
 You can purchase the seeds with other regular fruits at Home Depot or local plant stores.
 But, with the Cucamelons, the seeds are difficult to find in stores.

-The way to get yourself some Cucamelon seeds is through online stores.
-Commonly, each packet contains about 15 to 30 seeds.
-It should already be enough if you only try it for the first time.
+You can buy Cucamelon seeds through online stores.
+Typically, each packet contains about 15 to 30 seeds, which should be enough if you are only trying it for the first time.

-The average selling price of Cucamelon seeds revolves around $1.99 to $2.99 for 30 seeds.
-But, since your best bet for finding this kind of seeds is online, prices could vary.
-Also, the price may change occasionally, depending on the season.
+The average selling price of Cucamelon seeds is around $1.99 to $2.99 for 30 seeds.
+However, prices could vary since your best bet for finding this seed is online.
+Also, depending on the season, the price may change occasionally.

 The sites that offer Cucamelon seeds may also come and go.
 So, have that extra patience to do a simple Google search.
 It is not impossible to look for Cucamelon seeds when you have the internet.